 If you include the 2010 reissue The Fame Monster, which was sold as part of the original album in the UK, Lady Gaga has a half-dozen of absolute bangers thanks to her debut album The Fame.
 Six Top 10s, of which four went Number 1 and two of those, Poker Face and Bad Romance, are million-sellers – that's quite an achievement.
 Ooh la la!

 Jessie J also scored six Top 10s off her debut Who You Are: Do It Like a Dude (2), Price Tag (1), Who You Are (8), Nobody’s Perfect (9), Domino (1), Laserlight (5).

 Emeli Sandé's Our Version Of Events, which was the top-selling album of 2012, also has six Top 10s to call its own.
 Heaven (2), Next To Me (2), Read All About It Pt 3 (3), Clown (4) and – from the subsequent reissue – Beneath Your Beautiful, with Labrinth (1) and Wonder, with Naughty Boy (10).
-See all Emeli's hits in her archive.

-Finally, Sam Smith has also managed to notch up six Top 10s from an album, also from his debut.
+Sam Smith has also managed to notch up six Top 10s from an album, also from their debut.
 In The Lonely Hour, which was the only album to sell over a million on both sides of the Atlantic in 2014, has spawned La La La, with Naughty Boy (1), Money On My Mind (1), Stay With Me (1), I'm Not The Only One (3), Like I Can (9) and Lay Me Down ft.
 John Legend (1), which was added to the reissue.

 Take a look back at every bestselling album for each year of the Official Albums Chart since 1956: